 - "Sex is really fun, awkward, exciting, scary, confusing and heaps of other things all at the same time.
 A lot of it you just have to work out for yourself but there are a few safety things we need to chat about...

 - If you have these things sorted you will have a lot more fun and enjoyment with sex:

-- Inner safety feeling…etc” Then talk about these.
-Perhaps give them a book or website. (see below)
+Then talk about these.
+Perhaps give them a book or website (see below).

 Does everyone have periods?

-“Yep all girls and women have periods.
-All women have a uterus and periods are part of the changes to the uterus that happen every month.
-It ‘s the amazing way that female bodies get ready to make a baby every month.”
+"People with uteruses and ovaries can have periods.
+Periods are part of the changes to the uterus that happen every month.
+It 's the amazing way that physical female bodies get ready to make a baby every month."

 What is a wet dream?

-“At night boys might notice a fluid that comes out of the penis.
-When a boy’s body develops into a man it starts producing sperm in the testicles, this sperm comes out in a fluid called semen.
-If he has a sexy dream, some of that fluid might come out of the tip of the penis.
-It’s easily wiped up with a tissue and pjs go in the wash. it’s really normal for this to happen to all males.”
+"At night, a physical boy might notice a fluid that comes out of the penis.
+When a physical boy's body develops into a man it starts producing sperm in the testicles, this sperm comes out in a fluid called semen.
+If they have a sexy dream, some of that fluid might come out of the tip of the penis.
+It's easily wiped up with a tissue and pjs go in the wash. it's really normal for this to happen to all physical males."

 "Do you like that girl?"

 "How do you feel about relationships or do you feel attracted to anyone in that group?